 Rooftop Pool

-The 16th floor also houses the Hotel Monteleone's heated rooftop pool and Acqua Bella bar, which guests have enjoyed since its introduction in 1964.
-I added my name to the list, going for a swim on my third day.
-The views are fantastic, so it's worth a look even if you don't get in the water.
-There are tables and chairs under a roofed area and a decent number of sun loungers for those who prefer to work on their tan.
+The views are fantastic, so it's worth a look, even if you don't plan to get in the water.
+There are tables and chairs under a roofed area, along with a decent number of sun loungers for those who prefer to work on their tan.

 Fitness Center

 The hotel's fitness center is also on the 16th floor.
-The long, narrow space is chock full of cardio equipment, free weights, and weight machines.
+The long, narrow space is chock-full of cardio equipment, free weights, and weight machines.
 Cardio is lined up in front of the windows, with ellipticals looking north over the French Quarter and treadmills facing south toward the Mississippi River.

 Spa Aria